hostess gifts

 Add Some Color to your Labor Day Weekend Bash

-It’s not too late for you to get a few pots of flowers or plants to brighten up your deck, patio, or pool area for Labor Day Weekend.
-Even if you’re not hosting a party yourself, if are attending someone else’s, fresh plantings allow you to create a special hostess gift, like a bouquet from your very own garden.
+It’s not too late for you to add a few containers of flowers or plants to brighten up your deck, patio, or pool area for the long weekend.
+Even if you’re not hosting a party yourself, fresh plantings allow you to create a special hostess gift, like a bouquet from your very own garden.

 Multi-level Patios